hyrodium/Rotations.jl/README.md

 # Can calculate Jacobian - derivatives of rotations with respect to parameters
 j1 = Rotations.jacobian(RotMatrix, q) # How does the matrix change w.r.t the 4 Quat parameters?
 j2 = Rotations.jacobian(q, p) # How does the rotated point q*p change w.r.t. the 4 Quat parameters?
-# ... all Jacobian's involving RotMatrix, SPQuat and Quat are implemented
+# ... all Jacobian's involving RotMatrix, MRP and Quat are implemented
-# (SPQuat is ideal for optimization purposes - no constaints/singularities)
+# (MRP is ideal for optimization purposes - no constaints/singularities)
 ```

 ### Rotation Parameterizations